The Grapevine

 All images © Adam Dimech, except the last image by Darcy Moore (used under a Creative-C0mmons Licence).

-One Response to “Leaf-Curling Spiders”
+7 responses to “Leaf-Curling Spiders”

 Beautiful photos!
 And nice juxtaposition of this entry after your previous post about a “fly”.